nrgraghunath/go-docker-template/README.md

 # grpc-client-server
-A Exclusive Template For gRPC - Server/ Client.
+An Exclusive Template For gRPC - Server/ Client.